haosulab/ManiSkill/README.md

 Some environments require **downloading assets**.
 You can download all the assets by `python -m mani_skill2.utils.download_asset all` or download task-specific assets by `python -m mani_skill2.utils.download_asset ${ENV_ID}`.

-Please refer to our [documentation](https://haosulab.github.io/ManiSkill2/concepts/environments.html) for a list of all supported environments and including details on which environments require downloading assets.
+Please refer to our [documentation](https://haosulab.github.io/ManiSkill2/concepts/environments.html) for details on all supported environments.
+The documentation also indicates which environments require downloading assets.

 ---